acbsp/bonafide.guru/en/contents.rst

 ignored.*

-Thanks to a superhuman efforts and unusual activity in the perfect transcendental preaching of His Divine Grace Srila Prabhupada the International society of Krishna consciousness quickly succeeded and became popular among youth of America.
-When this Movement started taking huge range Srila Prabhupada created GBC for governing the International society of Krishna consciousnesses (ISKCON).
+Thanks to a superhuman efforts and unusual activity in the perfect transcendental preaching of |HDGSP| the
+International society for Krishna consciousness quickly succeeded and became popular among youth of America.
+When this Movement started taking huge range |SP| created GBC for governing the International society for Krishna consciousnesses (ISKCON).
 He drew a plane of management and fixed all the necessary standards and instructions for the further management of ISKCON.

-Srila Prabhupada introduces GBC as the highest managing authority and this is specifically noted in His Declaration of will.
+|SP| introduces GBC as the highest managing authority and
+this is specifically noted in His Declaration of will.

-1. **The Governing Body Commission (GBC) will be the ultimate managing authority of the entire Internationa Society of Krishna Consciousness.**
+1. **The Governing Body Commission (GBC) will be the ultimate managing authority of the entire Internationa Society for Krishna Consciousness.**

-(Srila Prabhupada, Declaration of Will 4.06.77 point 2)
+(|SP|, Declaration of Will 4.06.77 point 2)

 This can make an impression that GBC has full power to manage ISKCON.
-However, in the second clause of this Declaration Srila Prabhupada clearly defines its role as executive and accurately fixes the limits of its scope of authority.
+However, in the second clause of this Declaration |SP|
+clearly defines its role as executive and accurately fixes the limits of its scope of authority.